datacarpentry/sql-ecology-lesson/episodes/00-sql-introduction.md

 SQL is not the only tool for managing and analyzing large amounts of data.
 As described above, SQL databases store data in tables using a rigid schema.
 This works well for many applications, but larger, more complex projects may benefit from the more flexible approach provided by NoSQL databases.
+A common application for NoSQL databases is storing documents and files.

 NoSQL databases are diverse, employing a variety of data structures tailored to specific use cases, but in general provide a scalable way to store, search,